zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/orders/processing-an-order.md

 The order is then moved to the _Transmitted_ tab.
 Once an order is transmitted, it is ready to be shipped.

-See the [Creating a Shipment in Liferay Commerce 2.0](../shipments/creating-a-shipment.md#creating-a-new-shipment-on-liferay-commerce-2-0-and-below) article to learn more.
+See the [Creating a New Shipment on Liferay Commerce 2.0 and Below](../shipments/creating-a-shipment.md#creating-a-new-shipment-on-liferay-commerce-2-0-and-below) article section to learn more.

 ## Additional Information